 However, before I could open my mouth, the vet hurriedly explained.
 Strain 1 and 2 vaccines are incompatible and need administering separately.

-Then without taking a breath, she said neutering rabbit Babe would be necessary at six months old.
+Then without taking a breath, she said neutering rabbits is necessary at six months old.
 As if I had no choice!
 I left the consulting room with a bleeding tongue, made an appointment for the RHD 2 vaccination, and left.

 Reasons for Neutering rabbits

-Now, if necessary, I am not against neutering rabbit Babe, but Babe was alone.
+Now, if necessary, I am not against neutering rabbits, but Babe was alone.
 She had only been with me for two weeks.
 And I had no intention of getting her a partner at the time.

 The garden was escape-proof, and Babe had my complete attention while she was running around in it.
 So, if she did get pregnant, it would have to be an immaculate conception.